italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

       - OPTIONAL.
 Unique identifier of the **Cryptographic Hardware Keys** -
     * - **cnf**
-      - MANDATORY.
+      - REQUIRED.
 JSON object, containing the public part of an asymmetric key pair owned by the Wallet Instance.
       - :rfc:`7800`

 .. _table_wallet_attestation_claim: